-The two ships did not perform the combined work, in the same location, as had been expected.
-However, an improvement of our knowledge of the food chains occurring in the Mozambique Channel should nonetheless result from the work achieved by the two vessels as similar areas were sampled within a short period of time (few days).
-Conclusions will have to be drawn for future projects including similar collaborations.
-One of the main points is that the two ships have to start the cruise together (time and location) and have to follow a strategy established in collaboration between the scientific teams of the two vessels.
+The two ships have not performed (at least) a day of common work at the same place as it was expected.
+However, an improvement of our knowledge of the food chains occurring in the Mozambique Channel could result from the work achieved by the two vessels as similar areas have been sampled within a short period of time (few days).
+Conclusions will have to be drawn for future projects including such collaboration.
+One of the main point is that the two ships have to start the cruise together (time and location) and have to follow a strategy established in collaboration between the scientific teams of the two vessels.